gabyx/Githooks/README.md

 Enabling auto-updates on the server, is a todo and needs file locks.

+Note: A user cannot change bare repository Githooks by pushing changes to a bare repository on the server.
+If you use shared hook repositories in you bare repository, you might consider disabling shared hooks updates by [`git hooks config disable-shared-hooks-update --set`](docs/cli/git_hooks_config_disable-shared-hooks-update).

 ### Templates or Global Hooks

 This installer command can work in one of 2 ways: